The devastating true story of Elephant Man, Joseph Merrick

 "I then started to feel a bit emotional.
 I bought a posy of flowers from the florist and laid them on his plot.
 I said a little prayer and that was it."

-"As a researcher it was a great find, but because I've spent so long looking into his life, his family and how he lived, I felt I'd found a friend.
+"As a researcher it was a great find but because I've spent so long looking into his life, his family and how he lived, I felt I'd found a friend.
 I had this inner calm knowing that he had a Christian burial and was laid to rest in consecrated ground.

 "Bones or no bones, Joseph is at peace."